sebranchett/mirte-in-the-loop/README.md

 - Useful commands:
     - `netsh wlan show networks  # Find networks`
     - `netsh wlan show profile  # Find profiles`
-- Do not start in the `mirte-itl` conda environment.
-The workflow needs to delete and recreate this environment.
 - Empty the logs directory regularly to avoid running out of disk space.